Fraud is Not Just Rarity: A Causal Prototype Attention Approach to Realistic Synthetic Oversampling: Methodologies

 The gradient of $\mathcal{L}_\mathrm{clf}$ flows back not only to the classifier head parameters $\theta$, but also to the encoder parameters.
 As a result, the encoder is explicitly encouraged to organize the latent means $\mu$ so that different classes become more separable for the downstream classifier.
 This joint training guides the encoder to learn a latent representation where fraud and non-fraud samples are more easily discriminated. \end{enumerate}

+The pseudo-code of the algorithm can be observed in Alg.~\ref{alg:mlp_joint_training}.
 Despite all three experiments with all the MLPs (as shown in Figures~\ref{fig:mlp1}, \ref{fig:mlp2}, \ref{fig:mlp3}) clearly suggest at a slight cluster separation, the overlap between the two classes is still significant.
 The first and third MLPs produces similar results despite the different structures while the second MLP is the only one leaning into a polynomial decision boundary that could help separating the two clusters.
 These results prove that we need a more powerful network capable of adapting into the encoder logic and working on a non-linear and more complex space.
-Due to the big overlap between the two classes, using this as a way to generate new frauds to train models only causes the latter to perform badly.
+Due to the substantial overlap between the two classes, using this latent representation to generate additional fraud samples degrades the performance of downstream classifiers.